In this post, you will learn the best 78 premarital counseling questions for pastors that most pastors use in a

-We had gone through premarital counseling when we were preparing for our marriage, however, at this point, we had not yet taken someone through the program.
-So we decided to do some research online and come up with these 78 Premarital Counseling Questions For Pastors to ask in their session.
+As a pastor, we had gone through premarital counseling when we were preparing for our marriage.
+However at this point, we have not yet taken someone through the program.
+So we looked into research, read books and finally compiled these 78 questions that pastors need to effectively conduct a premarital counseling session.